stevedonovan/winapi/readme.md

     winapi.wait_for_processes(P,true)
     print(os.clock() - t)

 So my i3 is effectively a two-processor machine; four such processes take 1.325 seconds, just under twice as long.
-The second parameter means 'wait for all'; like the @{Process.wait} method, it has an optional timeout parameter.
+The second parameter means 'wait for all'; like the @{Process:wait} method, it has an optional timeout parameter.

 ## Working with Windows